agile-ts/documentation/docs/main/StyleGuide.md

 ### 📝 .routes.ts

-Here the rest calls of our Entity live.
+To communicate to our server, we have to create [rest calls](https://en.wikipedia.org/wiki/Representational_state_transfer).
+For better maintainability the rest calls should be provided here in function form.
-These in function shaped http/s requests are used in [Actions](#📝-.action.ts).
+These function shaped rest calls should only be used in [actions](#📝-.action.ts).
 It's not recommended calling them from outside the Entity.

 ```ts title="todo.routes.ts in 📁todo"
 import {TodoInterface} from "./todo.interface";